John Kelly Will Depart As Chief Of Staff, Trump Tells Reporters

 "Working in the White House is the hardest thing I've ever done," Kelly told NPR in May 2018.
 Politico also reported that Kelly allegedly once said that he doesn’t care what Trump does that might lead to his impeachment, because then “at least this chapter of American history would come to a close.”

-Kelly’s tumultuous time serving under President Trump was also plagued in controversy.
-After news broke that White House staff secretary Rob Porter allegedly abused his ex-wives, Kelly came to his defence, praising Porter’s “integrity” and character.
-But after more details came to light, including a photo of Porter’s first wife with a black eye, Kelly walked back his previous statements, and said that there is “no place for domestic violence in our society”.
+Kelly’s tumultuous time serving under Trump was also plagued in controversy.
+After news broke that White House staff secretary Rob Porter allegedly abused two ex-wives, Kelly came to his defense, praising Porter’s “integrity” and character.
+But after more details came to light, including a photo of Porter’s first wife with a black eye, Kelly walked back his previous statements, and said that there is “no place for domestic violence in our society.”

-President Trump told reporters that he would name Kelly’s interim replacement in the next few days.
-The frontrunner for the position is rumoured to be Nick Ayers, Vice President Mike Pence's chief of staff, though no official confirmation has been given.
+Trump told reporters that he would name Kelly’s replacement in the next few days.
+The frontrunner is rumored to be Nick Ayers, Vice President Mike Pence's chief of staff, though no official confirmation has been given.

 Advertisement